-Community Resources for Child Custody in Springfield, MO
+Which Community Resources for Child Custody in Springfield, MO You

 Legal and State Services

-Prior to beginning Masterson Law, LLC, Summer worked as an attorney for numerous years at Legal Services of Southern Missouri, an organization that provides free legal assistance to low-income individuals in the following areas: family law, consumer law, domestic/sexual violence, elder law, individual rights, income maintenance, public benefits, and wills/guardianships.
+Prior to establishing a family law firm Masterson Law, LLC, Summer worked as an attorney for numerous years at Legal Services of Southern Missouri, an organization that provides free legal assistance to low-income individuals in the following areas: family law, consumer law, domestic/sexual violence, elder law, individual rights, income maintenance, public benefits, and wills/guardianships.
 You can now contact Summer here on her website.

 For issues of child support that may involve the Missouri Department of Social Services, you may find their page on Child Support helpful.
 This page has lots of information on issues like establishing paternity, information for reserve and national guard soldiers, employment opportunities, applications for child support services, payment affidavits, and much more.

-The Association of Missouri Mediators is an educational and networking organization who publishes a list of mediators all over the state of Missouri.
-In conjunction with a child custody lawyers in Springfield, MO, a mediator can be helpful to determine elements of the child custody arrangement that will be solved outside the courts.
+The Association of Missouri Mediators is an educational and networking organization that publishes a list of mediators all over the state of Missouri.
+In conjunction with child custody attorneys in Springfield, MO, a mediator can be helpful to determine elements of the child custody arrangement that will be solved outside the courts.
 Summer Masterson-Goethals is a certified mediator and conflict resolution specialist.